raimykundu/CardGame/README.md

-This code is for an interactice card game featuring a player against a CPU.
+This code is for an interactive card game featuring a player against a CPU.
 It is my first project using the swift programming language.